HQArrayLab/Hydrophone-Acoustic-Pressure-Scanning-Control/Readme.md

 This is a sound field scanning system for underwater acoustic pressure, which contains code for stepper motor control, waveform reading and sound field scanning.

-The code and system were developed by Hanming Zheng.
+The code was developed by Hanming Zheng.

 The code was compiled in Matlab 2022b.